The symplectic geometry of the three-body problem: Open book decompositions

 Note that collar neighbourhoods of $B$ exist, since they are trivializations of its normal bundle. $B$ is called the \emph{binding}, and the closure of the fibers $P_\theta=\overline{\pi^{-1}}(\theta)$ are called the \emph{pages}, which satisfy $\partial P_\theta=B$ for every $\theta$.
 We usually denote a concrete open book by the pair $(\pi,B)$.
 See Figure \ref{fig:openbookabstract}.

 The above concrete notion also admits an abstract version, as follows.
-Given the data of a typical page $P$ (a manifold with boundary $B$), and a diffeomorphism $\varphi: P \rightarrow P$ with $\varphi\vert_B=id$, we can abstractly construct a manifold
+Given the data of a typical page $P$ (a manifold with boundary $B$), and a diffeomorphism $\varphi: P \rightarrow P$ with $\varphi=id$ in a neighbourhood of $B$, we can abstractly construct a manifold

 where $P_\varphi=P\times [0,1]\backslash (x,0)\sim (\varphi(x),1)$ is the associated mapping torus.
 By gluing the obvious fibration $P_\varphi \rightarrow S^1$ with the angular map $(b,r,\theta)\mapsto \theta$ defined on $B\times \mathbb{D}^2$, we see that this abstract notion recovers the concrete one.
 Reciprocally, every concrete open book can also be recast in abstract terms, where the choices are unique up to isotopy.
-However, while the two notions are equivalent from a topological perspective, it is important to make distinctions between the abstract and the concrete versions for instance when studying dynamical systems adapted to the open books (as we shall do below), since dynamics is in general very sensitive to isotopies.
+However, while the two notions are equivalent from a topological perspective, it is important to make distinctions between the abstract and the concrete versions for instance when studying dynamical systems adapted to the open books (as we shall do below), since dynamics is of course very sensitive to isotopies.

-\begin{example} $\;$ \begin{itemize} \item(trivial open book) Since the relative mapping class group of $\mathbb{D}^2$ is trivial, the only possible monodromy for an open book with disk-like pages is $S^3=\mathbf{OB}(\mathbb{D}^2,\mathds{1})$.
+\begin{example} $\;$ \begin{itemize} \item\textbf{(Trivial open book)} Since the relative mapping class group of $\mathbb{D}^2$ is trivial, the only possible monodromy for an open book with disk-like pages is $S^3=\mathbf{OB}(\mathbb{D}^2,\mathds{1})$.
 Viewing $S^3=\{(z_1,z_2) \in \mathbb{C}^2: \vert z_1 \vert^2+\vert z_2 \vert^2=1\}$, let $B=\{z_1=0\}\subset S^3$ be the binding (the unknot).
 The concrete version is e.g.\ $\pi:S^3\backslash B\rightarrow S^1$, $\pi(z_1,z_2)=\frac{z_1}{\vert z_1\vert}$.
 See Figure \ref{fig:openbooksons3}.

-\item(stabilized version) We also have $S^3=\mathbf{OB}(D^*S^1,\tau)$, where $\tau$ is the positive Dehn twist along the zero section $S^1$ of the annulus $D^*S^1$.
+\item\textbf{(Stabilized version)} We also have $S^3=\mathbf{OB}(\mathbb D^*S^1,\tau)$, where $\tau$ is the positive Dehn twist along the zero section $S^1$ of the annulus $\mathbb D^*S^1$.
 A concrete version is $\pi:S^3\backslash L\rightarrow S^1$, $\pi(z_1,z_2)=\frac{z_1z_2}{\vert z_1z_2\vert}$, where $L=\{z_1z_2=0\}$ is the Hopf link.
 This is the positive stabilization of the trivial open book, an operation which does not change the manifold (see below).
 See Figure \ref{fig:openbooksons3}.